 No one should have to fight for the right to be awesome, yet ruling classes exist (royalty, government, capitalist and corporate), sometimes because they are revered and respected by their subjects (possibly power bottoms, ‘topping from the bottom’ as would be said in a BDSM community), and sometimes through violent and oppressive regimes.
-Faux queen trixxie carr, a born-female drag queen orphan from San Francisco, examines the right of those outside of the status quo ruling classes to succeed within them, regardless of birthright through lineage, and instead by right of being.
+Faux queen trixxie carr (lowercase intentional), a born-female drag queen orphan from San Francisco, examines the right of those outside of the status quo ruling classes to succeed within them, regardless of birthright through lineage, and instead by right of being.
 As in being.
 Here.
 Alive!

 For Abandon Normal Devices Festival 2012, I was asked to explore and build upon the success of my last event with the festival: the UK premiere of the immersive, cinematic-cabaret and movie All About Evil with drag auteur and director Peaches Christ/Joshua Grannell.
 Taking the role of crazed, snuff movie director Deborah Tennis in the pre-show, it was trixxie, Joshua as Peaches, Sam Cortez-Sharkey and Tria Connell who fired-up a mini revolution.
 By sourcing local participants for contributory roles, from picketing, prudish librarians to lurching B-movie monsters, a precedent was set and collective call to arms issued to ensure further riotous alt-drag interventions.